-Rhonda and Ursula came down to see us off.
+Rhonda and Ursula came down to see us off, just as it was getting light.
 Rhonda said she’d miss me.
 She even gave me a kiss.
+It wasn’t juicy like her old-time kisses used to be, but it was a nice little way to say goodbye.
 She gave Jimmy a smack, as well.
 How big a smack I don’t know, because I had my head in a map.
 Ursula told Jimmy not to do anything stupid—“and you, too,” she said, meaning me.
 I didn’t tell her it was kind of late for that.
 They must’ve been glad to have the house to themselves for a change.
 Jimmy thought so, too.

-We got under way, and it was good to be on the road, starting to put some distance between me and the scene of my crimes.
+We got under way, and it was good to be on the road, starting to put some distance between me and the scene of my crime.
 I told Jimmy where to go, which was east on state roads.

 “Say, Charlie,” he asked me after fifty miles or so, “why have we gotten off the Interstate?
-We’re not going to make good time on this two-lane country road.”
+We’re not going to make very good time on this two-lane country road.”

 “But you were in such a hurry to leave.”